Wednesday's Scottish Gossip

 The Scottish FA compliance officer is to investigate claims the Scottish Professional Football League breached SFA rules during its dispute with Rangers over the cinch sponsorship deal.
 The move follows talks between legal advisers for Park's of Hamilton - the luxury coach hire firm that is owned by Ibrox chairman Douglas Park and is a commercial partner of the Glasgow club - and the SFA.
 (The Herald)

-Nine Scottish clubs not involved in European competition - Aberdeen, Dundee United, Motherwell, Hibs, Ross County, St Johnstone, St Mirren and relegated Hamilton Academical and Kilmarnock - will receive £250,000 each from Uefa for youth development schemes.
+Nine Scottish clubs not involved in European competition - Aberdeen, Dundee United, Motherwell, Hibernian, Ross County, St Johnstone, St Mirren and relegated Hamilton Academical and Kilmarnock - will receive £250,000 each from a delayed Uefa payment for youth development schemes.
 (Daily Mail, print edition)

 Ross County will train in Edinburgh during the winter break after shelving plans to travel to Spain.
 (Press & Journal)